Same-sex marriage in South Africa: Solemnisation

 Marriages and civil partnerships must be solemnised by an authorised marriage officer.
 Government officials (primarily magistrates and Home Affairs civil servants) who are appointed as marriage officers under the Marriage Act are also able to solemnise marriages in terms of the Civil Union Act.
 Religious leaders may also be appointed as marriage officers under the Civil Union Act, but religious leaders appointed under the Marriage Act are not automatically able to solemnise marriages in terms of the Civil Union Act.

 Originally, government marriage officers who had an objection of conscience to solemnising same-sex marriages or civil partnerships were exempted from doing so if they noted their objection in writing to the Minister of Home Affairs.
+Several constitutional scholars argued that this provision was unconstitutional, calling it "state-sanctioned discrimination" in violation of the right to equality.
 This provision did not apply to religious marriage officers because they are in any case not obliged to solemnise a marriage that would violate the doctrines of their religion.
-Several constitutional scholars argued that this provision was unconstitutional, calling it "state-sanctioned discrimination" in violation of the right to equality.
-In July 2017, more than a decade after same-sex marriage was legalised in South Africa, LGBT newspaper Mambaonline reported that 421 (out of 1,130) marriage officers in South Africa were exempt from performing same-sex marriages or civil partnerships, mostly in the Eastern Cape, the Free State and Mpumalanga.
+In July 2017, more than a decade after same-sex marriage was legalised in South Africa, LGBT newspaper Mambaonline reported that 421 out of 1,130 marriage officers in South Africa were exempt from performing same-sex marriages, mostly in the Eastern Cape, the Free State and Mpumalanga.
+Media outlets reported couples being denied marriage licenses in Pretoria, Gqeberha, Bloemfontein, East London, Alberton, oThongathi, and Richards Bay.
 A bill to repeal the exemption was introduced by MP Deidre Carter in January 2018.
+Speaking in the National Assembly in December that year, she stated:

-The bill was amended in Parliament to allow officials who previously did not marry same-sex couples to continue doing so for two years.
+Parliament amended the bill to allow officials who had previously refused to marry same-sex couples to continue doing so for a transitional period of two years.
 This gave the Ministry of Home Affairs time to implement the new policy.
-New officials, however, cannot opt out at all for any time.
-If a branch had an official opting out for the two-year period, they had to have another official available who could perform the marriage.
-The measure passed the National Assembly on 6 December 2018 and the National Council of Provinces on 1 July 2020.
+However, new officials are not permitted to opt out at all.
+Branches with officials who chose to opt out during the two-year period were required to have another official available to perform same-sex marriages.
+The legislation passed the National Assembly on 6 December 2018—with only the African Christian Democratic Party, the National Freedom Party and the African Independent Congress opposing it—and the National Council of Provinces on 1 July 2020 by a 33–5 vote.
 It was signed into law by President Cyril Ramaphosa on 22 October 2020 as the Civil Union Amendment Act, 2020.

-Discrimination

-Discrimination against same-sex couples is prohibited (as is all discrimination on the basis of sexual orientation) by section 9 of the Constitution and by the Promotion of Equality and Prevention of Unfair Discrimination Act.

-Recognition of foreign unions

-The Civil Union Act makes no explicit provisions for the recognition of foreign same-sex unions.
-As a consequence of the extension of the common-law definition of marriage, and based on the principle of lex loci celebrationis, a foreign same-sex marriage is recognised as a marriage in South African law.
-However, the status of foreign forms of partnership other than marriage, such as civil unions or domestic partnerships, is not clear.
-In a 2010 divorce case, the Western Cape High Court recognised the validity of a British civil partnership as equivalent to a marriage or civil partnership in South African law.